 I did not find any leaks in the NordVPN apps that I tested.

 CyberGhost leak tests – Just like with NordVPN, I did not identify any leaks or security issues when testing out CyberGhost VPN.
+You can see all leak test results in the CyberGhost review.

 Encryption: CyberGhost uses an AES-256-CBC cipher with SHA-256 hash authentication and ECDH-4096 key exchange.
+This is on par with NordVPN, but CyberGhost does not offer the upgraded encryption algorithms via the WireGuard VPN protocol.

 Aside from leak tests and encryption, there are also other security aspects to consider.